Prateek307/Prateek.github.io/README.md

 <h3 id="chats-and-notify">10.
 Managing Chats & Notifications</h3>
 <div style="text-align: justify;">
+There are several chats and notifications for a user in Facebook, where a user can view each chat and notification and perform various actions such as deleting a chat.
+Facebook makes use of a doubly linked list data structure to efficiently manage these interactions.
+This approach allows users to navigate through their chat history and notifications chronologically, ensuring quick access and manipulation of individual messages and notifications.
+Each node in the doubly linked list contains details such as message content, sender information, timestamps, and notification specifics.
+By utilizing bidirectional traversal and dynamic node management, Facebook ensures that users can interact seamlessly with their chats and notifications, performing actions like deletion or archiving with optimal efficiency and responsiveness.
 </div>

-**Challenges**:Ensuring smooth and responsive navigation between stories, handling dynamic updates as new stories are posted.
+**Challenges**: Ensuring real-time updates across multiple users, managing memory efficiently for dynamic data changes.

-**Market Benefits**: Enhanced user engagement with a seamless and intuitive story-viewing experience, encouraging frequent user interaction.
+**Market Benefits**:  Enhanced user experience with fast access to chat history and notifications, improved responsiveness in message management and notification handling.

 **Design techniques and algorithms:**
-- **Deque Data Structure:** Efficiently manages the sequence of stories
+- **Doubly Linked List:** Supports bidirectional traversal
-   - **Time Complexity:**  O(1) for both front and back operations.
+   - **Time Complexity:**   O(1) time complexity for operations, facilitating efficient updates.
-   - **Space Complexity:** Access: O(1) for accessing elements at both ends.
+   - **Space Complexity:** Uses pointers to maintain connections between nodes, optimizing space utilization.

-**View Implementation:** <a href="https://github.com/Prateek307/Prateek.github.io/blob/main/Codes/Deque.cpp" target="_blank">Deque</a>
+**View Implementation:** <a href="" target="_blank">Doubly Linked List</a>

 <!-- ---------------------------------------------------------------------------------------------------------------------------------------------->